reymon359/how-to-live/advices/Step outside the Comfort Zone/index.md

 ---
-name: 'Step outside the comfort zone'
+name: 'Step outside the Comfort Zone'
 Categories: ['Comfort zone', 'Change', 'Success', 'Solutions', 'Balance', 'Unknown', 'Open-mindedness', 'Growth', 'Proactivity', 'Adventures']
 ---
-# Step outside the comfort zone
+# Step outside the Comfort Zone

 To step outside the comfort zone means to grow.
 To take risks, and learn from all of them.